This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 During the month of Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking and also husband-wife intimacy from the breaking of dawn until the setting of the sun.

-As we prepare to welcome the holiest of months, here are the dates, calendar and guide to spending Ramadan 2024 in Belgium.
+As we prepare to welcome the holiest of months, here is the guide, including dates and calendar, to spending Ramadan 2024 in Belgium.

 The arrival of Ramadan has always been associated with a certain amount of mystique and contemplation.
 The exact date of the month’s beginning is traditionally determined by religious scholars/authorities under the cover of night as they seek to observe certain sightings related to the appearance and cycle of the moon.